 You would assume every competent veterinary professional has a growth mindset, and you would be partly right.
 After all, everyone went through vet school and had to learn how to be a veterinarian- they weren’t born being able to be a vet.
 But you would also be partly wrong, because countless students say things like, “I’m just not good at physiology!
 I’ll never get it!”
 That suggests a fixed mindset.

 Having a growth mindset is synonymous with making and learning from mistakes.
-At Midwestern University, the faculty had a debate about how to handle students who made a grave medical error.
+At one university where I worked, the faculty had a debate about how to handle students who made a grave medical error.
 Although some faculty members wanted to punish the students, most wanted to first ask a question: How did the student feel about it?
 Did they recognize the mistake, admit to it, and try to correct it?
 Or did they bury the mistake, blame someone else, or act unbothered by it?
 Being willing to learn from mistakes indicates a growth mindset.

 As I began to learn more about human error, cognitive biases, and medical error, I became more excited about learning how we make mistakes and how to learn from them.
-I moved my mind to more of a growth mindset so you can, too.
+I moved my mind to more of a growth mindset and you can, too.
 The earlier you start, the easier it will be.
 You can get better.
 You can BE better.
-But only if you believe it and only if you try.
+But only if you believe it and only if you start trying NOW.